Finding Contentment and Joy in the Christian Life

 For years, I struggled with finding contentment and joy as a Christian.
 I felt purposeless, unfulfilled, and often found myself fighting with depression.
 To me, it seemed like contentment was some mystical state of being that eluded me.
 I would re-read Paul’s New Testament letters trying to decipher how he found contentment as an apostle who was beaten, shipwrecked, and imprisoned.
 I would ask God to help me find contentment in prayer.
 Eventually, God helped me to understand the secret to contentment and how to find joy in my walk of faith.

 So where does contentment come from?
-Here’s the secret—contentment comes from knowing that you can trust God, His timing, and His planning for your life.
+Here’s the secret—biblical contentment comes from knowing that you can trust God, His timing, and His planning for your life.
 It is a mindset that allows us to stop worrying and start trusting God completely.
 It’s not that our lives have suddenly become perfect or devoid of suffering but that we know God has a plan for even the hard parts of life.
 We know that we can trust Him.
-When we are content, we know that God loves us, He has good plans for us, and He will meet our needs.
+When we are content, we know that:

 Joy, on the other hand, is a stable, long lasting feeling of happiness that comes from being content.
-We are able to trust God, have a sense of peace, and a grateful attitude.
+We are able to trust God, have a sense of peace, and an attitude of thanksgiving.
 Just like contentment, having joy doesn’t mean our lives are perfect.
 Instead, it means that we choose to trust God for what we don’t have and be thankful for what He has already provided.

-Example of Finding Contentment While Suffering in the Bible
+Biblical Examples of Finding Contentment While in Captivity

 In the Bible, you’ll find examples of finding content even while suffering from the books of Ezra, Nehemiah, Esther, Jeremiah, and Daniel.
 In the book of Jeremiah (Jeremiah 29:1-14), we see God calling for His people to find contentment in a difficult circumstance in the future.
 They were to “seek the welfare of [a] city” while being exiled for seventy years as a punishment for sin.
 After seventy years, God promised that a remnant of the Israelites would return to Israel (Jeremiah 29:14).